deepmodeling/CrystalFormer-CSP/README.md

 Sec.
 A2 of [MatterGen paper](https://arxiv.org/abs/2312.03687) contains a discussion of the relevant symmetries between them.

-For P(L|G) we use a simple MLP to parametrize gaussian distribution (if needed we can then do a flow afterward) For X we consider to use a distributuion with periodic variables (e.g., wrapped Gaussuan, wrapped Cauchy, von Mises, ...).
+For X we consider to use a distributuion with periodic variables (e.g., wrapped Gaussuan, wrapped Cauchy, von Mises, ...).
 Here are some useful codes.
 In particular, we use mixture of von Mises distribution as the atom position is multi-modal.

 https://code.itp.ac.cn/wanglei/hydrogen/-/blob/van/src/sampler.py